 The board-certified and fellowship-trained specialists of Norton Neuroscience Institute are experienced in diagnosing and treating trigeminal neuralgia.
 They have the training to provide a precise diagnosis and develop a customized treatment plan to get you relief.

-Trigeminal neuralgia treatment with Norton Healthcare means you have access to a team of specialists including neurologists, neurosurgeons and radiation oncology physicians to treat your face pain.
+Trigeminal neuralgia treatment at the Norton Neuroscience Institute Face Pain Clinic means you have access to a team of specialists including neurologists, neurosurgeons and radiation oncology physicians to treat your face pain.

 By collecting viewpoints from many disciplines, your physician will have a complete view of the options available for your treatment.